projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 C-EP-03: The third expression of a for loop shall be simple
 ===========================================================

-The third expression of a for loop shall only be used to increase or decrease the loop counter with the following operators, ++, --, +=, or -=.
+The third expression of a for loop shall be used only to increase or decrease the loop counter with the following operators: ++, --, +=, or -=.
 All other operations shall not be allowed.

 Compliant example::